HeardLibrary/digital-scholarship/manage/control/github/ways.md

 <img src="../images-ways/open-source-model.png" alt="branch merging diagram"/>

 To deal with this situation, a more complicated model is needed.
 The diagram above is pretty complicated, so we won't worry about the details yet.
 However, the main point is that potential contributors begin work by making their own copy of the entire organizational repository on their own personal GitHub accounts (as opposed to creating a fork directly in the organization's repo).
 A complete copy of a repo in a different account is called a *fork* and making such a copy is called *forking* a repository.
 The interactions that the contributor has with his or her fork are completely independent from what is going on in the organizational repository.
 Sometimes people will fork a repository just to play around with it and then destroy the whole fork when they are finished.
-But if the potential contributor has created some new feature that he or she thinks would be benificial to the organization, it's possible to make a pull request to pull a branch from the contributor's fork into the master in the organization's repo.
+But if the potential contributor has created some new feature that he or she thinks would be beneficial to the organization, it's possible to make a pull request to pull a branch from the contributor's fork into the master in the organization's repo.
 If the request is merged, the creator of the changes becomes an official contributor to the organization's project.

 ## Other uses of GitHub